andyhmltn/frosty-meadow/README.md

 Pull requests
 ---------------
 Pull requests are more than welcome.
-To test, just use rspec: `bundle exec rspec`
+To test, just use rspec: `bundle exec rspec`.
+If you end up submitting a request, please increment the gem version by editing the 'VERSION' module in `lib/frosty_meadow.rb`

 Credits
 ---------------